5 Steps to Transition into Autumn

 Child’s Pose – This is another pose that is perfect for helping you feel grounded and balanced.
 Make sure you rest your forehead onto the mat to relax your Ajna Chakra (third eye).

 Seated Forward Fold – Similar to the standing forward fold, but with less balancing properties and more grounding ones.
 You can also put a bolster on top of your legs to rest your torso on for extra relaxation in this pose.
 It can be done with one leg bent (for a more intense hamstring stretch) or both legs straight.
+This a great posture to take you from the heat of the summer to transition into autumn.

 3 – Establish a Daily Routine